 The Executive of the General Council of The United Church of Canada established the Foundation to manage the “Future Funds” of the church.
 Future funds are endowments and trusts created to support the church in various ways.
 For example, individuals have established funds to support their congregations, Mission & Service, the United Church Archives, United Church retreat centres, and other United Church programs and related institutions.
 The Foundation holds these funds for a period of 10 or more years including some that we hold in perpetuity.
 From these funds we provide annual grants to support whatever area of the work of the church the donor designated.

-The Foundation works with its fund manager, Fiera Capital, to enable United Church congregations, presbyteries, Conferences, and related institutions to invest with Fiera in a variety of funds.
-Fiera provides excellent service, competitive returns, an environment, social and governance approach to investing and low management fees.
+The Foundation works with the fund managers Canoe Financial, Genus Capital Management, and Fiera Capital to enable United Church congregations, Regional Councils, and related institutions to offer a variety of investment options.
+These organizations offer low management fees, competitive returns, and a values approach to investing.

 The Foundation also facilitates all gifts of publicly listed securities—such as stocks and mutual funds—for the United Church and for congregations that do not wish to set up their own brokerage accounts.

 In addition to assisting with raising funds for the work of the church, the Foundation makes grants for the work of the church and all its courts and related institutions.
 It does this through the Seeds of Hope granting program, which is overseen by the Joint Grants Committee.
 The Committee is composed of members and nominees of the Foundation’s board and of the Executive of the General Council of the United Church.